Cyberlorians/Articles/AutoExcludeCAP.md

 GCCH Audience = https://graph.microsoft.us
 ```

 4. Configure the SEND MAIL (POST) and what graph endpoint you need to use.
+Graph Endpoint URLs are listed just below the image.

-*The first arrow can and should be a DL email.
-The second arrow can and should be another DL of one or more.*
+The first arrow in the URI line item is a shared mailbox.
+The second arrow within the body are the "recipients".

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/autocapemail.png)

-*Graph endpoints for Step3 are below*
+*Graph endpoints for Step4 are below*

 ```
 Commercial URL = https://graph.microsoft.com/v1.0/users/EMAILADDRESS/sendmail